 Former UHS subsidiary facility employees Mary K. Boley, Kandie Sutter, and Phyllis Johnson, individually and on behalf of a putative class of participants in the UHS Retirement Savings Plan (the "Plan"), filed a complaint in the U.S. District Court for the Eastern District of Pennsylvania against UHS, the Board of Directors of UHS, and the "Plan Committee" of UHS (Case No. 2:20-cv-02644).
 In subsequent amended complaints, Plaintiffs have dropped the Board of Directors and the "Plan Committee" as defendants and added the UHS Retirement Plans Investment Committee as a new defendant.
 Plaintiffs allege that UHS breached its fiduciary duties under the Employee Retirement Income Security Act ("ERISA") by offering to participants in the Plan overly expensive investment options when less expensive investment options were available in the marketplace; caused participants to pay excessive recordkeeping fees associated with the Plan; breached its duty to monitor appointed fiduciaries and: in the alternative, engaged in a "knowing breach of trust" separate from the alleged violations under ERISA.
 UHS disputes Plaintiffs' allegations and is actively defending against Plaintiffs' claims.
 UHS' motion for partial dismissal of Plaintiffs' claims was denied by the Court.
 In March 2021, the Court granted Plaintiffs' motion for class certification.
+The Third Circuit Court of Appeal has agreed to hear an appeal of the trial court's order granting class certification.
+The case will be stayed in the trial court pending conclusion of the appellate proceedings.
 We are uncertain as to potential liability or financial exposure, if any, which may be associated with this matter.
 We maintain commercial insurance coverage for claims of this nature, subject to specified deductibles and limitations.